Economic history of Pakistan: 2018–2022: Balance of payment crisis

 In 2021 price inflation and rupee depreciation led to political issues for the government.
 In July 2021 Pakistan's IT exports grew by 47.4%, crossing $2 billion for the first time.
 On September 5, 2021 it was reported that the "two-month trade deficit widened 120% to $7.5 billion after imports saw a new historic peak but exports plunged for the third successive month" despite government export policies.
 In order to revive the suspended IMF program, Khan's government passed further austerity measures and revenue policies aiming to raise Rs600bn ($3.4bn), which led to opposition protest.
 In 2022 the government passed a "mini" budget to restart the IMF bailout package.
 In February 2022 the country posted the highest-ever monthly balance of trade deficit, while the first seven months of the fiscal year registered a trade deficit of $27.35 billion.

 In March 2022, Imran Khan announced a petrol and electricity 'relief' scheme, an industrial tax amnesty scheme and a removal of foreign exchange movement controls, which were criticised for being in contravention with the IMF program and being done due to "political considerations".
 Economist Atif Mian said after Imran Khan's government was removed in April that "There's been zero increase in average income, and Pakistan never got out of the balance of payment (bop) crisis."
 The Labour Force Survey after the government's ouster showed that in its first three years the PTI government created 5.5 million jobs, compared to the 5.7 million of the five-year PML(N) government.
 Asad Umar also said that 1.1 million went abroad for employment.

-2022-2024 Pakistani economic crisis
+2021–2024 Pakistani economic crisis

-Due to the Russian Invasion of Ukraine in 2022, oil prices rose worldwide.
+Due to the aftermath of the COVID-19 crisis and the Russian invasion of Ukraine in 2022, inflation and oil prices rose worldwide.
 This was one of the many contributing factors that led to the draining of Pakistan's Foreign Exchange Reserves.
 Excessive external borrowings by the country over the years had also raised the spectre of default.
 This speculation caused the currency to fall, making imports much more expensive, putting more strain on the Forex Reserves.

 This combined with factors like poor governance, low productivity per capita and the 2022 Pakistan Floods resulted in a balance of payment crisis.
 This has triggered the country taking desperate steps to persuade IMF to resume its $6 billion bailout deal.